FST - Filtered Sound Training

 If our professionals detect a discrepancy, they will refer the client to an audiologist.

-The result of the audiometric test can only be interpreted by our FST specialists in terms of suitability for training and is not the same as the result of the hearing test, even though it is performed with the same device.
+The result of the audiometric test can only be interpreted by our FST experts for the purposes of eligibility for training, it is not the same as the result of the hearing test, although it is performed with the same device.

-Hearing Awareness Test can be performed in my clinic for children over 6 years of age using a modern mobile audiometer, the Resonance R17A, which does not require a quiet room due to its advanced technology.
+I offer hearing awareness tests for children over 6 years of age, using a state-of-the-art Resonance R17A mobile audiometer, which does not require a quiet room due to the advanced technology.
 These can be used to determine which frequencies are perceived by the sounds in order to programme the most accurate auditory attention training, which is always personalised.

 Possible changes expected as a result of the training:

-• It can have a beneficial effect on speech initiation.
+• It can be beneficial for speech initiation.

-• Improved attention, capacity to cope, more sense of achievement.
+• Improved attention, better workload, more sense of achievement.

-• Improved balance, better tolerance of more intense balance stimuli, e.g. swinging, spinning, driving a car.
+• Balance improves, and the child is better able to cope with more intense balance stimuli, such as swinging, spinning, driving a car.
 As a result, motor coordination also changes.

 • The child's well-being, behaviour, cooperation and perseverance improve.